Mali travel advice

 The ability of the Canadian embassy in Bamako to provide consular services in Northern Mali is severely limited.

-Terrorist and criminal incidents have occurred in border areas with Côte d’Ivoire.
-Clashes between Malian authorities and other armed groups have occurred in the Misséni and Fakola sectors.
+Terrorist and criminal incidents have occurred in border areas with Côte d’Ivoire, Guinea and Senegal.
+Clashes between Malian authorities and other armed groups have occurred in the Kayes and Sikasso regions.

 Kidnappings